-Gum disease is not a dental condition that you want to leave untreated.
-The minor inflammation that begins with gingivitis does not go away on its own.
-It is through targeted care, nutritional guidance and focused hygiene that infection is stopped.
-Without the proper care and ongoing maintenance required, gum disease can cause multiple secondary conditions, many of them irreversible.
-Bone loss, for instance, is a consequence of advanced periodontal disease.
-The more bone is affected by infection, the more unstable teeth become and the greater the risk of tooth loss.
+Gum disease is not a condition you want to ignore.
+The minor inflammation that begins when you develop early-stage gingivitis will not disappear without treatment.
+Only through specific and targeted care, nutritional guidance, and a focused oral hygiene plan can an infection of the gums be stopped and the symptoms reversed.
+If you allow your gum disease to remain untreated, it can lead to multiple secondary conditions, many of which are irreversible.
+One such example is bone loss, a consequence of advanced gum disease as more bone becomes affected by the infection of your gums, the less stable your teeth and the greater risk that you will experience tooth loss.

-Dr. Steven Hatcher and his team invite you to our Greensboro practice, where we can help you address gum disease before infection grows to a point where your smile and your health are at risk.
+Our team at Triad Dentistry invites you to visit our Greensboro practice, where we can help you address your gum disease before it develops and advances to a point where not only your smile but your overall well-being are put at risk.
 Call (336) 383-1482 today to schedule your routine exam and cleaning.